-Africa provides a rich tapestry of photography opportunities from capturing the emotions and heart-stopping action of the Great Migration across the Serengeti-Masai Mara ecosystem, portraits of the Great Apes of Africa or the remarkable and vibrantly colourful tribes which call this marvellous continent home - there is plenty to peak any photographer's inspiration.
+Africa provides a rich tapestry of photography opportunities from capturing the emotions and heart-stopping action of the Great Migration across the Serengeti in Tanzania and Masai Mara in Kenya, portraits of the Great Apes of Africa or the remarkable and vibrantly colourful tribes which call this marvellous continent home - there is plenty to peak any photographer's inspiration.

 Before we delve into what I believe are amongst the Top Ten Photography Safari Lodges and Camps in Eastern and Southern Africa, let’s take a look at what aspects you might wish to look out for, expect and some key facilities and features a lodge could provide when on a photographic safari.

 These are one of the key elements of a photography safari experience in my opinion.
 There should be ample room for guests to move around safely, offering a multitude of positions to offer different angles in order capture varying and interesting compositions.
 And of course, offering unobstructed views of the wildlife you’ve travelled so far to photograph.
 It can be very frustrating when you’re trying to take your shot when there’s a pole in the way!

 For example, some safari 4x4’s will have a passenger door which can be removed or partially removed to offer a photographer the opportunity to get some low down, eye level compositions.

 Others may be fitted with beanbags on the eternal armrests which enables photographers to rest their cameras on to offer more stability when taking that all important shot.
 That said, some may be fitted with monopods and gimbals – again allowing for a more stable shot with less camera shake.

 Depending on your destination – safari lodges may also offer boat safaris and these will sometimes be fitted with gimbals and rotating chairs.